Multilayer Insulation Films

-DUNMORE Aerospace, a focused business unit dedicated to the development of aircraft and spacecraft materials, has Aircraft Materials qualified on over 100 civil and military aircraft applications.
-Whether you need us to design a new custom product from scratch or help you solve an unexpected challenge, at DUNMORE Aerospace we stand ready to go...Above and Beyond.
+For 30+ years we have built a reputation for excellence in engineered films, foils and fabrics for aircraft and spacecraft applications.
+Our products are qualified on over 100 specifications covering commercial, defense, military, and space program applications.
+Whether you need us to design a new custom product or need help solving an unexpected challenge, at Dunmore Aerospace we stand ready to go...Above and Beyond.

-DUNMORE Aerospace multilayer films, with engineered absorptance and emittance properties, are used to manufacture a MLI blanket for passive thermal control systems.
+Dunmore Aerospace multilayer films, with engineered absorptance and emittance properties, are used to manufacture MLI blankets for passive thermal control systems.
 A MLI blanket is used for many applications on the spacecraft, such as structural members, instrumentation, antennas, radiators, wiring harnesses and sunshield covers.
-DUNMORE multilayer insulation films have been part of nearly all space programs worldwide since the mid 80's and is widely used in US and European launch vehicles, both government and privately operated.
+Dunmore multilayer insulation films have been part of nearly all space programs worldwide since the mid 80's and is widely used in US and European launch vehicles, both government and privately operated.

 Today's spacecraft and satellites see a multitude of temperature fluctuations that can range from lows of -100°C to highs of +150°C (-150°F to +300°F), depending the spacecraft's orbit.
 This can be Low Earth Orbit (LEO), Geosynchronous Earth Orbit (GEO) or Interplanetary Orbit.